LabyMod/labymod4-api-wiki/docs/pages/addon/features/commands.md

 # Create Commands

-with Labymod 4, you can create custom Clientside Commands which are easy to use and easy to made, this page will show you how
+With LabyMod 4, You Can Create Custom Clientside Commands Which Are Easy to Use and Easy to Made, This Page Will Show You How

 ### The super Method
-the first String in the super Method is the prefix, see it as the Name of your command, the Stringlist after it are aliases, these are optional
+The first String in the super Method is the prefix, see it as the Name of your command, the String List after it are aliases, these are optional

 ### The execute Method
-your Command method.
-If you return `true`, the command will be consumed by Labymod and won't be send to the Server.
+Your Command method.
+If you return `true`, the command will be consumed by LabyMod and won't be send to the Server.
 If you return `false`, the command will be cancelled and sent to the Server.

 To execute your Command you need to register it in your main class with